Geographic Tongue: A Common Yet Mysterious Oral Condition

 How Does Geographic Tongue Evolve?

-These lesions typically follow a distinct pattern of progression.
-Initially, the red patches on the tongue tend to spread rapidly during the first few weeks.
-Occasionally, they may even merge, creating a larger, more prominent lesion.
+These lesions usually follow a distinct pattern.
+At first, the red patches on the tongue spread quickly over the first few weeks.
+Sometimes, they even join together, forming larger, more noticeable areas.

-Over time, the inflammation decreases, and the damaged papillae regenerate.
-Consequently, the red color gradually fades, and the tongue regains its normal texture.
+Over time, the inflammation lessens, and the damaged papillae start to grow back.
+The redness fades, and the tongue returns to its normal texture.

 Other Conditions that Resemble Geographic Tongue